CEED/Laghos/rom/README.md

 element spatial discretization and explicit high-order time-stepping.

 The main version of LaghosROM is in the Laghos/rom subdirectory.
-The purpose of the LaghosROM is to demonstrate the efficiency and accuracy of reduced order modeling with hyperreduction for hydrodynamics in LaghosROM.
+The purpose of LaghosROM is to demonstrate the efficiency and accuracy of reduced order modeling (ROM) with hyperreduction for hydrodynamics in LaghosROM.
 Various options are available for the user to apply to several model problems.
 In particular, time-windowing is supported, to keep reduced basis dimensions small.
 Parametric ROM capabilities allow for building ROM bases from offline training simulations using multiple PDE parameter samples.

 LaghosROM is based on the following article: